A small greenhouse can dramatically expand your growing season, but only if it’s the right size for your space and gardening goals.

-You don’t need a lot of equipment to grow successfully in a small space greenhouse,
+You don’t need a greenhouse full of gadgets to grow successfully in a small space.

 📏 Laser Distance Measure